| |

 Where to Find Painting Rocks:

-But if you have difficulty finding nice smooth painting rocks, you can always purchase painting rocks online, at your local craft store, or at your nearest landscaping business.
+But if you have difficulty finding nice smooth painting rocks, you can always purchase painting rocks online, at your local craft store, or your nearest landscaping business.

 (Landscaping companies sell river rocks by the pound. 🙂